-Each business unit (including risk and compliance functions) has its own performance measures that match their functions and objectives.
-In the determination of remuneration of senior executives, risk and control indicators are taken into account.
+Each business unit has its own performance measures that match their functions and objectives and these objectives are consistent with the Group's risk appetite.
+In the determination of remuneration of senior executives, risk and control indicators are taken into account when assessing business performance.
+Executives are remunerated based on their own performance measures, while taking into account market compensation data for their respective job roles.